#BangaloreTraffic trends on Twitter as commuters share their traffic woes

 Bengaluru is famous for two things

-raffic and the Airport.
+Traffic and the Airport.
 A Twitter moment, comprising of the jokes and memes generated on #bangaloretraffic was up, on Monday.

 Check out some of the tweets here: